The Beginning

 In 1955, Noah Amos, the founder of Amos & Sons Funeral Home died.
 But the business continued to flourish and grow with Mimnaugh, Harry and Rufus and their families all working together.

 As the years progressed, the needs of the community called and Amos & Sons Funeral Homes answered.
 Amos and Sons Funeral Homes began to provide ambulance services for the community before there was emergency transport service for African American clients.
 They also provided taxi service before there was Uber or Lyft for those who didn’t have transportation or couldn’t afford cars.
-In 1970, Calvin Coates (Rufus Peterson’s eldest son) joined the business as an apprentice to the business was invaluable.
-Calvin attended Gupton Jones Mortuary College in Atlanta, completing his degree in 1971.
+In 1970, Calvin Coates (Rufus Peterson’s eldest son) joined the business as an apprentice.
+His involvement with the business was invaluable.
+Calvin attended Gupton-Jones Mortuary College in Atlanta, completing his degree requirements in 1971.
 He provided excellent support and service to the family business for over 18 years, until he moved to New Jersey.

 As in everyone’s life, loss also affects funeral directors.
 In 1980, Harry Amos died, and in 1984, Rufus unexpectedly passed away.
 Mimnaugh, after over 50 years in the business, passed in 1991, while Cleavie (wife of Harry Amos) passed in 1996.